April 11, 2018

 By Gregg Nahass, US and Global M&A Integration Leader, PwC Deals

-Changing the way you do business is hard, and companies are turning to deals as a way to bring that strategic change.
+Changing the way you do business is hard, and companies are turning to deals as a way to bring about that strategic change.
 Activity within each sector tells only part of the story, as deals between different industries continue to bloom.
 From tech companies being acquired by buyers in non-tech industries to retailers buying local delivery businesses, there are plenty of cases where companies are transforming their core business.

 Companies are doing more and more transformational deals, using M&A to expand into new markets, products and channels, and to gain access to new managerial and technical talent.
 More than half of the executives who took our M&A Integration survey described the largest transaction they completed in the last three years as transformational, up significantly from 2013 and 2010.